ssbc/ssb-peer-invites/README.md

 on their own feed (`type: 'user-invite/accept'`), and then pass that to the pub, who then publishes a confirm message (`type: user-invite/confirm'`).
 Now peers who replicate the pub's feed can see the guest has arrived.

-## TODO

-* decide on encoding. must contain: `seed, invite, pubs+`
-* test that it works on unreliable connections and end points.

 ## api